 Balls.
 Tug toys.
 Balls.
 Chuck it.
 Anything that could possibly be thrown or tugged with.
 Vito is a just a wee bit obsessive!
 The kitty and Vito are actually best friends and Vito just doesn't understand why Lance hates the cat so much!
 And of course Vito loves cuddling.
 He is an extreme cuddler and always wants to be touching someone.

 Obnoxious puppies I bring home from work.
 People who don't know how to throw the ball fast enough :

 Vito's favorite trick is his rebound off of my chest!
 It is his happy making trick!
 Barking at me was also a trained cue in order to help Vito focus on me when walking into an agility ring and not worry about the workers.
 It is now unbelievably loud and awesome!

 Future Training Goals:

 Vito's obedience career is currently on hold.
 Above all else I want a dog who is happy in the ring.
 We are currently working on being trained through utility but will not resume regular trialing until Vito decides it is ok to be in the ring after all.
 He currently does the occasional CDSP trial where I can reward in the ring and support him with praise as needed.

-We have also started some frisbee training but in 2012 Vito retired from discdoggin.
+Vito started some frisbee training but in 2012 Vito retired from discdoggin.
 His extreme love of the sport did not match his ability to safely collect for the disc.